Romuald Lacazette

-Romuald Lacazette (born 3 January 1994) is a French professional footballer who plays as a midfielder for Tiroler Liga club Wacker Innsbruck.
+Romuald Lacazette (born 3 January 1994) is a French professional footballer who plays as a midfielder for Regionalliga Bayern club Türkgücü München.

 Personal life

 Lacazette was born in Paris on 3 January 1994.
-His cousin is the Arsenal striker Alexandre Lacazette.
+His cousin Alexandre Lacazette is also a professional footballer.

 Career

 Early career

 He played for Paris Saint-Germain, joining its youth team in 2012.
 He then played for PSG II for the whole season.
 Despite receiving a call up to the first team, he could not feature for them.

 TSV 1860 Munich

 Lacazette was transferred to 1860 Munich on 18 July 2015.
-During the 2015–16 season, he scored two goals in three matches played for the reserve team and made nine appearances the first team.
+During the 2015–16 season, he scored two goals in three matches played for the reserve team and made nine appearances for the first team.
 He made his first team debut in a 3–0 loss to SC Freiburg on 20 December 2015.
 On 20 March 2016, Lacazette received a red card against Arminia Bielefeld in a 1–1 draw.